-We first considered whether P. perotteti met the definition of "species" pursuant to section 3 of the ESA as described above.
+We first considered whether or not P. perotteti met the definition of "species" pursuant to section 3 of the ESA as described above.
 As stated in the taxonomy section above, after reviewing the best available scientific and commercial taxonomic data on the species, we determined that P. perotteti is a "species" and its range is the eastern and western Atlantic Ocean.
+The best available scientific and commercial data available also suggest P. perotteti has a tropical distribution in the eastern and western Atlantic Ocean and has been rare at latitudes higher than 12° N and 12° S during historic times.